-I’m from upstate New York and I have lived in St. Louis for about eighteen years.
+I’m from upstate New York and I have lived in St. Louis for about twenty years.
 I’ve always enjoyed living in this town, but I never thought I’d be here long.
 Recently, I’ve started to realize that my stay in St. Louis is a bit more than temporary.
 I have a great little house in south city and I have a ton of great friends here.
 I’ll always consider myself an upstate New Yorker, but I’m comfortable here for now.
 I’ve also started to become really interested in the history of my new city.
 I have started reading books, articles, and blogs about the history of St. Louis and what life was like here over the past few hundred years.
 It’s turned into a great new hobby.

 The history in St. Louis is deep and rich.
 It abounds with tales, monuments, and landmarks that rival the oldest and largest cities in America.
 The more I read, the more I realize much of the history of St. Louis is unknown, hidden, or even lost.
 I want to point some of this stuff out to my pals.